 - Amsterdam: Amsterdam Business School, University of Amsterdam

 - Amsterdam Business School Research Institute (ABS-RI)

-This paper shows that managers' personal beliefs and individual characteristics explain a large share of the substantial time-variation of derivatives use beyond firm, industry, and market fundamentals.
-We construct a panel data set of foreign currency derivatives holdings and currency exposures for U.S. non-nancial firms.
-We use a novel approach to build a firm-specic foreign exchange return.
-We nd that managers adjust derivatives notional amounts in response to past foreign exchange returns, as if they were forming views on future currency prices.
-We then construct an empirical measure of speculative behavior for each firm to investigate the prole of the speculator.
+This paper documents that managers' compensation and personal characteristics explain a large share of the substantial time-variation of derivatives use, suggesting that corporate risk management deviates from textbook hedging.
+We construct a panel data set of foreign currency derivatives holdings and currency exposures for U.S. non-financial firms.
+We use a novel approach to build a firm-specific foreign exchange return.
+We find that managers adjust derivatives notional amounts in response to past foreign exchange returns, as if they were forming views on future foreign-exchange returns using technical analysis.
+We then construct an empirical measure of speculative behavior for each firm to investigate the profile of the speculator.
 Firms where the CEO holds an MBA degree, is younger, and has less previous working experience speculate more.
-These results are consistent with overcondent managers taking more risk.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.